 Clients may insist on implementing their own document numbering system, or participating organizations may combine to create a new system.
 Regardless of the approach, it’s important to select a single method and ensure all parties are clear on the usage of the same system.

 The most common revision systems are based on a numeric (1, 2, 3 …) or alphabetic sequence (A, B, C … AA, AB, AC …).
 In some cases, numbers are used for revisions up to the ‘For Construction’ issue of documents, with letters used for revisions from that point on.

-There can be exceptions to this rule if predefined.
-For example, the revision code may revert back to A or 1 at the completion of each stage of a project.
-This is a complicated requirement and requires careful management and quality control.
+There can be exceptions to this rule, if predefined.
+For example, the revision code may revert to A or 1 at the completion of each stage of a project.
+This is a complicated exception and requires careful management and quality control.

 Knowing which revision a user is looking at is critical to the cost and schedule of a project.
 The revision number and date must be clearly defined on the sheet so that the user can see which revision they are reviewing.
 In the case of a drawing, there will normally be a revision cloud around the area of change with a revision letter placed inside a triangle attached to the cloud.
 CAD drawings would have this on a revision cloud layer, with a new layer created for each cloud.

 These four principles are essential for effective document revision management.
 Let us know if there is anything you think should be added to this list.